Asymmetric Perturbation in Solving Bilinear Saddle-Point Optimization: Asymmetrically Perturbed Gradient Descent Ascent

-The main technical challenge in proving Theorem~\ref{thm:lic_rate} arises from the asymmetric nature of the perturbation, which is applied only to player $x$.
+\begin{remark}[Technical challenge in proving Theorem \ref{thm:lic_rate}] \normalfont The main technical challenge in proving Theorem~\ref{thm:lic_rate} arises from the asymmetric nature of the perturbation, which is applied only to player $x$.
 Unlike the symmetric case, where strong convexity in both players’ payoff functions directly yields contraction, the asymmetric setting requires a more subtle analysis since player $y$'s payoff function remains linear.
-Our proof establishes a last-iterate convergence rate by lower bounding the projection error of $y^t$ through the gap in payoff vectors $Ay^t - Ay^{\mu}$, as shown in~\eqref{eq:lower_bound_on_payoff_vector_gap}, rather than relying on strong convexity.
-This contrasts with techniques for unconstrained linear-quadratic games~\citep{zhang2022near}, where the dynamics reduce to a linear system; in our constrained setting, projections alter the dynamics fundamentally.
+Our proof establishes a linear last-iterate convergence rate by lower-bounding the variation of $z^t$ by the distance from $z^t$ to the equilibrium set $\Z^{\mu}$, as shown in~\eqref{eq:lower_bound_on_path_length}, rather than relying on strong convexity.
+A further complication is that, due to the projections onto $\X$ and $\Y$, the update mapping $T_{\eta, \mu}$ is not affine in general.
+As a result, the dynamics cannot be analyzed as a single linear system, in contrast to unconstrained linear-quadratic games~\citep{zhang2022near}.
 See Appendix~\ref{sec:appx_proof_for_lic_rate} for details. \end{remark}